jbabin91/astro-blog-tutorial/src/pages/posts/post-2.md

   url: https://astro.build/assets/blog/astro-showcase/screenshot.jpg
   alt: Thumbnails of websites from the Astro Showcase site.
 pubDate: 2023-01-26
-tags: [astro, blogging, learning in public, successes]
+tags: ['astro', 'blogging', 'learning in public', 'successes']
 ---

 After a successful first week learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!